-States must conduct interstate New Entrant safety audits in order to participate in the MCSAP (49 CFR 350.201.)
-A State may conduct intrastate New Entrant safety audits at the State's discretion if the intrastate safety audits do not negatively impact their interstate new entrant program.
+The FAST Act states that conducting interstate New Entrant safety audits is now a requirement to participate in the MCSAP (49 CFR 350.201.)
+The Act allows a State to conduct intrastate New Entrant safety audits at the State's discretion.
+States that choose to conduct intrastate safety audits must not negatively impact their interstate new entrant program.

-Note: A State or a third party may conduct New Entrant safety audits.
+Note: The FAST Act also says that a State or a third party may conduct New Entrant safety audits.
 If a State authorizes a third party to conduct safety audits on its behalf, the State must verify the quality of the work conducted and remains solely responsible for the management and oversight of the New Entrant activities.